D-Pow/MEP_Map-Engine-for-Platformers/README.md

 # MEP_Map-Engine-for-Platformers
 A simple map designer program for the creation of maps used in 2D platforming games.
-Requires a premade tile set as a .png or .gif file.
+Requires a premade tile set (that represents the ground and decoration tiles on the playing map) as a .png or .gif file.

 #Controls:
 <p>Arrow Keys: Move map